Bradley-Martin Ball: The Waldorf

 "The interior of the Waldorf-Astoria Hotel was transformed into a replica of Versailles, and rare tapestries, beautiful flowers and countless lights made an effective background for the wonderful gowns and their wearers."

 Police officers stood guard at the entrance to the Waldorf.
-The Bradley-Martins arrived first at 10:15 pm.
-At half past 10 a group of carriages arrived and before 11 the stream of guests had become continuous.
-The guests were ushered into the Waldorf, whereupon they ascended to the corridors on the second floor where 15 dressing rooms were available for the use and comfort of the guests.
+The Bradley Martins arrived first at 10:15 pm.
+At half past 10 a group of carriages arrived.
+Before 11 the stream of guests had become continuous.
+The guests were ushered into the Waldorf, where they ascended to the corridors on the second floor, where 15 dressing rooms were available for the use and comfort of the guests.

 Some guests, preferring not to expose themselves on the street while wearing tempting fortunes in jewels and laces, changed into their costumes at this point.
 This wasn't done through any feeling of fear, but merely as a wise precaution.
 Wigmakers and make-up artists were available in these rooms.
 When leaving the dressing rooms the guests headed to the smaller ballroom.
-It was here where Cornelia Bradley-Martin received her guests.
+It was here where Cornelia Martin received her guests.
 A lackey announced the guests’ names and the characters they impersonated to her.
 This stream of guests poured by her for nearly 90 minutes and it was after midnight before she was able to enter the main ballroom to take her place in the opening quadrille d’honneur.

 Costumes

-A Cameo of Cornelia Bradley-Martin dressed as Mary Stuart, Queen of Scots, for the Ball.
+A Cameo of Cornelia Martin dressed as Mary Stuart, Queen of Scots, for the Ball.

-Cornelia Bradley-Martin requested her guests to pick something from the 16th, 17th, or 18th century, and some came dressed as George Washington, a Japanese nobleman, an Egyptian princess and Pocahontas.
+Cornelia Martin requested her guests to pick something from the 16th, 17th, or 18th century, and some came dressed as George Washington, a Japanese nobleman, an Egyptian princess and Pocahontas.
 A list was compiled and published in the New York Times three days prior to the event, listing guests and the historical characters they were going to impersonate and what costumes they were going to wear.

-Bradley-Martin "personated Mary Stuart, and her gold embroidered gown was trimmed with pearls and precious stones worth more than $60,000.
+Martin "personated Mary Stuart, and her gold embroidered gown was trimmed with pearls and precious stones worth more than $60,000.
 Bradley (Martin), as Louis XV, wore a Court suit of brocade".
 "In many cases the diamond buttons worn by the men represented thousands of dollars, and the value of the historic gems worn by the ladies baffles description."
 At the time, the average income of an American was $400 a year.

 Otho Cushing, a young artist from Boston, created quite a stir when he appeared as an Italian falconer's costume which consisted of full body tights, a short jacket and a cap with a stuffed falcon on one arm.
 "The costume left little to the imagination as far as the figure was concerned, and, although historically correct in every detail, was so decidedly pronounced that he made a sensation wherever he moved."